 Methods

 In COSYCONET, 2741 patients with stable COPD were enrolled.
 7 The study was approved by the Ethics Committee of the University of Marburg as coordinating center and by the Ethics Committees of all study centers; it is registered on ClinicalTrials.gov (registration number NCT01245933).
+All study participants provided written informed consent.
 For the present analysis, data from Visit 1 (recruitment), Visit 2 (6-month follow-up) and Visit 3 (18-month follow-up) were used.
 Spirometry and body plethysmography were performed following the recommendations by the American Thoracic Society (ATS)/European Respiratory Society (ERS) 8 and Deutsche Gesellschaft für Pneumologie und Beatmungsmedizin (DGP), 1,9 after inhalation of 400 µg salbutamol and 80 µg ipratropium bromide.
 7 In 28 out of 31 study centers the same equipment and software was used.
 All measurements were performed by experienced personnel following detailed written SOPs, and the data collected were subjected to careful quality control.

 In patients with a ratio of forced expiratory volume in 1 second (FEV1) to forced vital capacity (FVC) <0.70, airway obstruction was quantified via FEV1 %predicted 10 according to the GOLD criteria.
 11 Only patients with spirometric GOLD grades 1 to 4 at Visit 1 were included into the present analysis.
 Static lung hyperinflation was measured as bodyplethysmographic functional residual capacity FRC (intrathoracic gas volume, ITGV).
 1